T-Troll/alienfx-tools/README.md

 - GPU Load - The same for utilized GPU percentage (top one across GPUs if more, then one present into the system).
 - HDD Load - It's not exactly a load, but IDLE time.
 If idle - it's "calm", 100% busy - active, and mix between.
 - Network load - Current network traffic value against maximal value detected (across all network adapters into the system).
 - Max.
-Temperature - Maximal temperature in Celsius degrees (0=calm-100=active) across all temperature sensors detected into the system.
+Temperature - Maximal temperature in Celsius degree across all temperature sensors detected into the system.
 - Battery level - Battery charge level in percent (0=dischagred, 100=full).<br>
 You can use "Minimal value" slider to define zone of no reaction - for example, for temperature it's nice to set it to the room temperature - only heat above it will change color.<br>
 Status Led: